Sampad Chandra Swain

-Sampad Chandra Swain (born 1986) is an Indian politician from Odisha.
-He is a first time MLA who became the Minister of State (Independent Charge) for Industries, Skill Development and Technical Education in Government of Odisha in 2024.
-He is a member of the Member of Odisha Legislative Assembly from Paradeep assembly constituency of Jagatsinghpur district.
+Sampad Chandra Swain (born 20 January 1986) is an Indian politician and farmer from Odisha.
+He is a first-term Member of the Odisha Legislative Assembly representing the Paradeep Assembly constituency in the Jagatsinghpur district.
+Affiliated with the Bharatiya Janata Party (BJP), Swain currently serves as the Minister of State (Independent Charge) for Industries, Skill Development, and Technical Education in the Government of Odisha, having assumed office in June 2024 under the Mohan Charan Majhi ministry.